practicingruby/practicing-ruby-paid/posts/gregory/014-arguments-and-results-1.md

 <u>Arguments and Results</u> is written in such a way that it is natural to split the patterns it describes into two separate groups: patterns about method arguments and patterns about the results returned by methods.
 I've decided to split this Practicing Ruby article in the same manner in order to make it easier for me to write and easier for you to read.

 In this first installment, we will explore the patterns James lays out for working with method arguments, and in Issue 2.15 we'll look into results objects.
-If you read this part, be sure to read the second part once it comes out, because the two concepts compliment each other nicely.
+If you read this part, be sure to read the second part once it comes out, because the two concepts complement each other nicely.

 ### Establishing a context